Hidden Cost of Randomized Smoothing: THEORETICAL CHARACTERIZATION OF THE SHRINKING PHENOMENON

+Before we start our theoretical characterization, we first give a visual inspection of how randomized smoothing can change the decision regions.
+Specially, Figure~\ref{fig:ori_circular} illustrates two toy examples, in which the decision regions of class 1 data (the dark green region in the first row and the pink region in the second row) shrink with larger smoothing factors $\sigma$.
+As consequences of the shrinkage, the class-wise accuracy for class 1 data drops drastically, leading to the biased prediction.

+Indeed, in this section, we aim to take a close look at this \textit{shrinking phenomenon} of randomized smoothing, uncovering the fundamental problem of the technique.
+Moreover, we conduct a rigorous study providing also the bounds of extreme values, beyond which the shrinking phenomenon will happen.
+Our results are tight and prove the prevalence of such phenomena.
+In order to facilitate this analysis we perform the following reductions.

-\textbf{Problem Reductions:} We notice from the definition of Gaussian smoothing that the smoothed function depends on the base classifier only through the indicator function $f(x)$.
-Thus, the smoothed function only depends on the partitioning of the input space created by the base classifier.
-Therefore we will shift our focus from the output of $f$ to how it partitions the input space.
-Specially, we are interested in characterizing all possible partitions of the input space that can lead to decrease in accuracy as one applies Gaussian smoothing with a high $\sigma$.
-And as the above makes the problem geometric, we subsequently recast our idea of decrease in accuracy to the mismatch partitions of input space of $f$ and $f_\sigma$.
+\textbf{Problem Reductions.} By the definition of randomized smoothing, the smoothed function depends on the base classifier only through the indicator function $f$.
+As the smoothed function $f_\sigma$ only depends on the partitioning of the input space created by the base classifier $g$, we shift our focus from the output of $g$ to how it partitions the input space, \textit{i.e.}, we are interested in characterizing all possible partitions of the input space that can lead to biased prediction as one applies randomized smoothing with a high $\sigma$.
+As it is hard to measure a decrease in accuracy directly from the geometry of the classifier, we approximate the decrease in accuracy using the mismatch in partitions of input space provided by $f$ and by $f_\sigma$.

 However, the problem of characterizing the partitions of the space into multiple classes is intractable.
-So we instead focus on tracking the behaviour of the decision boundary of a single class (class 1\footnote{w/o loss of generality, we set the concerned class as class 1.}) with respect to Gaussian smoothing.
+So we instead focus on tracking the behaviour of the decision boundary of a single class with respect to randomized smoothing.
+Without loss of generality, we set the concerned class as class 1.
 In this case, we analyze the misclassification rate for class 1 by the region size of the input space that is partitioned as class 1 under $f$ but not under $f_\sigma$.
 Considering that for any $x\in\mathbb{R}^d$, the necessary condition for it to be classified as class 1 is to have $f_\sigma(x)_1\geq \frac{1}{c}$, so we do a worst-case analysis by assuming the reformed class 1 partition is defined by exactly $f_\sigma(x)_1\geq \frac{1}{c}$.
 If this overestimated reformed class 1 partition is still smaller than the original, then for sure the actual misclassification rate will be higher than the analysis herein.